Wondering if there are fun things to do in Lake Havasu in Winter?

-I would consider the Grand Island multi-use path a can’t miss thing to do in Lake Havasu especially during winter.
+I would consider the Grand Island multi-use path a can’t miss thing to do in Lake Havasu City, especially during winter.

-Parking is free once you drive over the London Bridge onto Grand Island from Lake Havasu.
+Pro Tip: Parking is free once you drive over the London Bridge onto Grand Island from Lake Havasu.
 The free public parking areas are clearly marked.

 Bicycles and pedestrians are both welcome on the almost four-mile Grand Island loop path.

 I believe he is a Northern Pygmy-Owl which is a diurnal owl species, hunting both at night and during the day.
 Their diet is composed primarily of songbirds.

-10. Lake Havasu Lighthouses
+11. Find the Lake Havasu Lighthouses

 A lighthouse scavenger hunt is a great thing to do in Lake Havasu.